krabique/feedie_the_feed/README.md

 #### Facebook posts limit

-You can also set the amount of posts you want to get, similarily to Facebook credentials (it also follows the same priority rule):
+You can also set the amount of posts you want to get, similarly to Facebook credentials (it also follows the same priority rule):

 ```
 @feed_grabber = FeedieTheFeed::FeedGrabber.new(facebook_posts_limit: 50)